-Table 25: Fields on the Delete History Page
+Table 26: Fields on the Delete History Page (Continued)

-Field Description In progress View the number of delete tasks that are in progress.
-Success View the number of delete tasks that succeeded.
-Failure View the number of delete tasks that failed.
-Name View the name of the task.
-Start Date View the start date and time of the task.
-End Date View the end date and time of the task.
+Field Description End Date View the end date and time of the task.
 Status View the status of the task to know whether the task succeeded or failed.
 Log View the delete logs.
 Click a log to access more detailed information about deleted logs.

-Table 26: Fields on the Delete Tenants Tasks Page
+Table 27: Fields on the Delete Tenants Tasks Page